Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/9-it-is-essential-to-have-clean-feet.md

 When veraison sets in, the bunches are filling out and it is part of the magic of nature watching them turn deep purple.
 You think that in the grand viticultural obstacle race you are almost there.

 But, of course you are not.
 This is the viticultural game of snakes and ladders.
 As soon as the grapes change colour the nets must go on.
 This is another thing set to try good humour.
 The nets are wonderful for keeping the birds away, but they stop every other activity.
 One can only get into the vineyard by crawling on one's hands and knees.
 It is impossible to mow the grass and impossible to spray.
-So in cruel April we go out every morning, looking for mould, looking for rot, looking for tell tale stains on the leaves.
+So in cruel April we go out every morning, looking for mould, looking for rot, looking for tell-tale stains on the leaves.

 "Oh God, please keep it all away until vintage."
 This is a delicate matter.
 It is presumptuous for a mere male, but vintage is like being pregnant.
 There is the same tension, the same awful feeling of suspense and worry.
 The experts tell with authority the day it will happen, but it never works.
-The appointed date passes, you become increasingly uncomfor- table, suffer terrible dreams, and there is the constant terror, will the baby be all right?
+The appointed date passes, you become increasingly uncomfortable, suffer terrible dreams, and there is the constant terror, will the baby be all right?

 Grape harvest is unconscionably long, almost like the football season.
 Vineyards up on the Hunter River start picking way back in early February.
 In North Eastern Victoria and the Barossa Valley it is early March.
 As we proceed south it gets later and later.
 In lofty areas of the Mornington Peninsula and Tasmania anything can happen.
 The dinkum nail biters and perspirers are the growers of cabernet sauvignon.
 Those damned little berries are the last of the ripeners.
 Sometimes they hang on right until June.
 When that happens the growers are praying, burning candles, buying fortune cookies, it is very cruel.